-- o 1.
-Duty
+- 1. Duty

 - a.
 General duty

 - i.
 A general duty of care is owed to all foreseeable plaintiffs

+- - The plaintiff must show that defendant's negligence created foreseeable risks of harm to persons in her position.

 - b.
 Specific Situations

-- i Rescuers
+- i.
+Rescuers

-• 1.
-A rescuer is a foreseeable plaintiff where the defendant negligently put the self or a third person in peril.
+- 1. A rescuer is a foreseeable plaintiff where the defendant negligently put the self or a third person in peril.
 "Danger invites rescue."

-c.
+- c.
 Unborn, unconceived children

 - i.
-Differs by jurisdiction. - ii.
-Wrongful birth - Parents of child sue doctors for failing to diagnose birth defects. - Must prove abortion would have occurred if defect was known - Provides financially strapped parents means to pay for lifelong care of a child.
+Differs by jurisdiction.

+- ii.
+Wrongful birth

+- Parents of child sue doctors for failing to diagnose birth defects.

+- Must prove abortion would have occurred if defect was known

+- Provides financially strapped parents means to pay for lifelong care of a child.

-• iii.
+- iii.
 Wrongful life

-- When child sues, "wish I had never been born" case. - Provides \$\$ for child's medical problems - Dobson v.
+- When child sues, "wish I had never been born" case.

+- Provides \$\$ for child's medical problems

+- Dobson v.
 Dobson Mother injures unborn from her negligence in car accident.
 Court held that Mother was not liable because it infringes on the rights of the mother and negligence would be pursued by unborn kids.